![]() Click to enlarge |

 People born in many parts of the world (United Kingdom, Ireland, Europe, Australia, New Zealand, USA, Canada, West Indies, South Africa, India, China etc), including sailors from ships in port, were admitted to hospitals in Queensland, Australia.
 Hospital admission registers contain superb biographical details, which, if supplied by the patient, are often more accurate than details on certificates.
 A hospital register is sometimes the only surviving source of information about ship of arrival.
 For patients born before civil registration, the age, birthplace and parents' details may break down brick walls in your genealogy (especially if you research your ancestors' siblings).
 The printed registers have spaces for these details:

 Note the provision for ship of arrival, place of residence, marital status, and father's present residence (details that you will not find on a Queensland death certificate for this period).
 Only a small number of these superb registers have survived.
 Follow the links below to see descriptions of the contents of each series, and patients' names.
-NOTE: many people were in a hospital far from their home.
-For historical context, read rules, costs and conditions for hospital patients.
-BRISBANE, Queensland Brisbane Hospital patients' names from my indexes to admission registers for part of 1887, 1901 and 1902, and patient charts for part of 1900.
-Some patients lived a long way from Brisbane (including Cairns, Charters Towers, Adavale, Tambo, Goondiwindi, Stanthorpe and Maryborough).
-I have also indexed Brisbane Prison Hospital admission registers, and names will soon be on my Web site.
+NOTE: many people were in a hospital far from their home, so check all the lists.
+Near the bottom of this page, see 'Other hospitals', and (for historical context) 'Rules, costs and conditions for hospital patients'.
+BRISBANE, Queensland (Updated) Some patients lived a long way from Brisbane (including Cairns, Charters Towers, Adavale, Tambo, Goondiwindi, Stanthorpe and Maryborough).
+See the new page for Brisbane Hospital, with a list of patients' names (various dates between 1887 and 1902, and names from more recent records will be added soon), suggestions about earlier records (1837-1873), and a new way to get information or copies.
+I have also indexed Brisbane Prison Hospital admission registers, and names will be added to my website.
 Watch for an annoucement on What's New (opens in a new window).
 BURKETOWN, Queensland Burketown Hospital patients' names from my index to the only surviving admission register (16 Dec 1909 - 29 Dec 1923).
-COOKTOWN, Queensland Cooktown Hospital patients' names from my index to admission registers between 1884 and 1901 (with a few gaps).
+COOKTOWN, Queensland (Updated) Cooktown Hospital patients' names from my index to admission registers between 1884 and 1901 (with a few gaps), and a new way to get information or copies.
 Cooktown was the port for North Queensland goldfields.
 Patients include many miners, sailors and people who had been in New Guinea or New Zealand.
 I also have access to a few later registers, some of which have a name index at the front.
-CROYDON, Queensland Croydon Hospital patients' names from my index to admission registers between 1888 and 1925 (with a few gaps).
+CROYDON, Queensland (Updated) Croydon Hospital patients' names from my index to admission registers between 1888 and 1925 (with only 2 small gaps).
 This includes the time of the local gold rush.
 In the early years, about 70% of hospital patients were born in Britain or Ireland, and about 15% in Australia's southern states, with significant numbers from mining areas, especially Victorian goldfields.
-INGHAM, Queensland Ingham Hospital patients' names from my index to an admission register for Aug 1889 to May 1890.
+There's now a new way to get information or copies.
+INGHAM, Queensland (Updated) Ingham Hospital patients' names from my index to an admission register for Aug 1889 to May 1890.
+More recent registers exist, but they won't be open to the public before late 2027.
+There's now a new way to get information or copies.
 MACKAY, Queensland Mackay Hospital records (much less informative than those described above) only list the patient's name, age, birthplace, religion, disease, admission and discharge dates, death date if applicable, and remarks.
 Mackay Library has indexed the records for part of 1891-1899 and 1902-1908.
 I have a copy of the index, and I can get copies of the original records.
 Fees apply.
 For a quote, email me at my business address.
-MUTTABURRA, Queensland Muttaburra Hospital patients' names from my index to admission registers (earliest 1887, latest 16 Feb 1929, but with gaps).
-ROCKHAMPTON, Queensland When a hospital building was demolished a few years ago, many old patient records were discovered.
-As far as I know, they are not available to the public.
-ROMA, Queensland My Web site now includes names from my index to Roma Hospital admission registers for part of 1904-1905 and 1911.
+MUTTABURRA, Queensland (Updated) Muttaburra Hospital patients' names from my index to admission registers between 1887 and 1929 (but with gaps).
+Note the new way to get information or copies.
+ROCKHAMPTON, Queensland When a hospital building was demolished, many old patient records were discovered.
+As far as I know, they are not yet in a public record office, but if you email me I'll advise you re whom to contact to ask about access.
+ROMA, Queensland (Updated) My website now includes names from my index to some Roma Hospital admission registers (earliest 1904, latest 1911), and a new way to get information or copies.
 Some later registers exist, but I have not yet indexed them.
 Patients' places of residence include Amby, Aramac, Augathella, Bollon, Brisbane, Charleville, Chinchilla, Condamine, Cunnamulla, Dalby, Drillham, Miles, Mitchell, Morven, Mungallala, St. George, Surat, Taroom, Toowoomba, Wallumbilla, Warwick, Yeulba (now Yuleba), and various places in NSW including Broken Hill and Dubbo.
 TOOWOOMBA, Queensland Toowoomba Hospital records that I previously mentioned here are no longer open to the public.
-Other towns I have not seen any hospital admission registers for other towns, but you could try contacting the hospital plus local historical societies and genealogical groups.
+Other hospitals Try contacting the hospital, all local historical societies and genealogical groups, and State Archives.
 NOTE: Many people were in a hospital far from their home, so search all indexes mentioned above, plus indexes to hospital records for other States (especially Victoria), some of which are listed in Specialist Indexes in Australia: a genealogist's guide.
-Rules, costs and conditions for hospital patients in the old days Rules and Regulations for Burketown Hospital (dated 1903 and still in use in 1911) include:
+Although most Queensland hospital admission registers now have a 100 year restriction on access, I can supply copies of some more recent entries - but only via the 'Research/Copying service' on webpages listed above.
+Rules, costs and conditions for hospital patients in the old days Recommended reading (try interlibrary loan): A History of Health and Medicine in Queensland 1824-1960, by Ross Patrick (University of Queensland Press, 1987); and Health, History and Horizons, edited by John Pearn (Amphion Press, Brisbane, 1992).
+Rules and Regulations for Burketown Hospital (dated 1903 and still in use in 1911) include:

 |